-This codebook corresponds to Version 4-2010 of the UCDP/PRIO database.
-For every new release, substantial changes will be documented in a separate document.5 This should be helpful to researchers trying to replicate a particular study.
+This codebook corresponds to Version 4-2011 of the UCDP/PRIO dataset.
+For every new release, substantial changes will be documented in a separate document.
+This should be helpful to researchers trying to replicate a particular study.
 We recommend that whenever this dataset is used, the version number should be cited.